jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) a fine not exceeding $50,000; or
   (c) both.

-### 143C Offence for failure of officers of Department to maintain secrecy
+### 143C Offence for failure of officers of department to maintain secrecy
 (1) A person who knowingly acts in contravention of a provision of section 81 commits an offence against this Act.
 (2) A person who is convicted of an offence under subsection (1) is liable to— (a) imprisonment for a term not exceeding 6 months; or